zepolar/airflow/README.md

 - Permission/DDL issues — ensure the Postgres user has privileges to create tables and insert data.
 - MLflow not reachable — verify `MLFLOW_TRACKING_URI` is correct and network is open.
 The DAG will continue without MLflow if unreachable.

+- Where do MLflow log messages appear?
+The message "MLflow logging: tracking_uri=..., experiment=..." is emitted by the Airflow task `evaluation.log_mlflow`, so you will see it in the Airflow container task logs (Airflow UI → DAG run → Task `evaluation.log_mlflow` → Log).
+It will not appear in the MLflow container logs.
+Additionally, just before logging, the task prints a preflight line: "About to log to MLflow from Airflow task: tracking_uri=..., experiment=..." to make the integration point explicit.

 MLflow experiment visibility

 - This pipeline logs to the experiment name defined by `EXPERIMENT_NAME` (default: `IrisClassifier`).